Parents of slain 5-year-old North Carolina boy want death penalty for man accused of killing him

-WILSON, North Carolina (CNN Newsource) — The parents of a 5-year-old North Carolina boy said they want the death penalty for their son’s killer.
+WILSON, N.C.
+(CNN ) — The parents of a 5-year-old North Carolina boy said they want the death penalty for their son’s killer.

 “I want the death penalty, and I’m going to seek it,” said Cannon Hinnant’s mother, Bonny Waddell.